XingyuQu/VF/README.md

 pip install -r requirements.txt
 ```

 The current code for preserve-first merging (PFM) and pruning are adapted from [ZipIt!](https://github.com/gstoica27/ZipIt) and [WoodFisher](https://github.com/IST-DASLab/WoodFisher), which might bring some inconvenience for further research.
 We plan to release a improved version in the future.
+For the CCA merging experiments, since the [code](https://github.com/shoroi/align-n-merge) is also adapted from ZipIt!, their implementation of the matching algorithm is directly plugged into our code in the `PFM/matching_functions.py` file.

 All the dependencies in ZipIt! code are already included in the above installation, while addiontal setup needs for our code in `WoodFisher/`.
 Please refer `WoodFisher/README.md` for deatails.